17cupsofcoffee/nova/README.md

 Nova is a 2D game framework written in Rust.

 This is a sort of spiritual successor to [Tetra](https://github.com/17cupsofcoffee/tetra), a game engine I worked on between 2018 and 2022.
-It aims to be smaller and simpler than Tetra, with less global state.
+It aims to be smaller and simpler, with less global state.

-#### ⚠️ Use at your own risk!

-This framework is designed as a base for my own projects, rather than as a general-purpose library.
-Breaking changes will be frequent, and I will not give support or accept feature requests.
-That being said, feel free to use the code as a reference, or fork it for your own needs!
+**⚠️ Use at your own risk!** This framework is still very experimental, and the API is constantly in flux.
+No support is offered, but you are welcome to use to the code as reference or fork it for your own needs.

+## Notes

+* This framework is very heavily inspired by [FNA](https://github.com/FNA-XNA/FNA), and NoelFB's lightweight game engines ([Blah](https://github.com/NoelFB/blah) and [Foster](https://github.com/NoelFB/Foster)).
+* It depends on [SDL2](https://www.libsdl.org/) for interacting with the underlying platform.